double clopay garage doors attached to modern home

 When you are stuck in a position of no power and are so used to being able to simply click a button, you might ask yourself — can I even open my garage door when the power is out?
 The answer is yes!

 When there is no electricity to operate the garage door system, the power outage does affect your garage door opener.
 This is why being able to manually open your garage door is important.
-Manual release involves pulling the hanging release cord away from the door.
+Manual release is simple:

-Once you pull the cord, the trolley of the door’s opener disconnects from the carriage.
-With no power to operate the garage door automatically, manual operation allows you access in and out of the garage.
-Be sure to use caution with manual operation to avoid damaging your door or your belongings.
+Use caution with manual operation to avoid damaging your door or your belongings.
 If you notice any resistance when trying to manually open your garage door, stop and contact a professional for a garage door inspection, as a component like the springs may be damaged.

 A great note to remember is that most door openers will have a backup garage door manual release option that can be used during a power outage.

-• Seek professional emergency help: If you feel at all unsure about manually operating your garage door, it’s best not to do it yourself, especially if the door is in the open position.
-Broken or loose pieces that need to be repaired could cause the door to close with a strong force when it falls, damaging or hurting anything in the way.
+3. Seek professional emergency help: If you feel at all unsure about manually operating your garage door, it’s best not to do it yourself, especially if the door is in the open position.
+Broken or loose pieces that need to be repaired could cause the door to close with a strong force when it falls, damaging anything or hurting anyone in the way.
 If your garage door is open and you need to shut it during a power outage, please contact professionals immediately who offer 24/7 emergency service for situations such as these.

 When the power is out, the motor of the garage door operator can no longer do all of the physical labor of opening and closing.
+However, if you need to get in or out, you can handle that yourself, as long as you follow the safety guidelines in this article.

-If you are in the opposite position and need to know exactly how you close a garage door with no power, your safest bet is to contact professionals for emergency service.
-Use your senses to listen for any sounds of creaks or screeches and look out for parts that may appear broken.
+While operating your garage door manually, listen for any sounds of creaks or screeches and look out for parts that may appear broken.
 If there is noticeable damage, it is best to leave the garage door in the safest position possible and call an emergency service provider to ensure the delicate system is handled correctly.

-Contact Marvin’s Garage Doors for General or Emergency Garage Door Service and Repairs
+Garage Door Service and Repairs

 For over the past 50 years, Marvin’s Garage Doors has been serving commercial and residential customers in northwestern North Carolina.
 We understand that garage doors break down at inconvenient times of the day.
 Power outages especially can cause many individuals to feel stressed or anxious when they have no clear way to open or close their garage door to get access to their car or keep their belongings safe.